SCHOLARSHIPS FOR CERTIFICATIONS The ASIS Foundation offers a broad range of scholarships for professional certification. Following is a detailed list…

 Felix Giannini, FPE, CPP – Chapter Chairperson 2021

 Setting New Standards:

-The program was conceived by our Chapters Law enforcement Liaison Josh Zabin.
+Our program was conceived by our Chapters Law enforcement Liaison Josh Zabin.
 Now under Josh’s leadership, our Chapter will be repeating this ASIS Student Outreach Opportunity at many local Universities.
 This and more all in service to our Young Professionals.
 Josh is a great example of how our dedicated leadership team works hard for you.
 Do you know an expert writer or speaker on legal matters?
-Please reachout to Josh with your suggestions.
+Please reach out to Josh with your suggestions.